Coolo2/RCTools/README.md

 The Time Machine renders the dynmap at regular intervals so you can look through the history of the server through time.

+To run the time machine, download the dynmap frontend and install it in ./timemachine/template

 ## Note

 RCTools development has been discontinued.
 The [website](https://rctools.coolo2.repl.co/) will remain up however the Time Machine will be disabled in the future due to running costs.